 <h2>Decriminalization</h2>

 <p>There is a clear historic trend towards the decriminalization of same-sex sexual activity.
-As of May 2017, 72 States criminalize consenting same-sex sexual activity between adults in private.
-In 8 of those States the death penalty is “allowed,” or evidence of its existence occurs.
-In 45 of the 72 States (24 in Africa, 13 in Asia, 6 in the Americas, and 2 in Oceania), the law is applied to women as well as men.
-From a practical perspective, achieving moratoriums, non-enforcement of criminal laws, restricting the scope of applicable offenses and educating the public are all elements of the process towards decriminalization.
-In 124 States there are no legal penalties for such activities.</p>
+As of May 2017, seventy-two states had criminalized consenting same-sex sexual activity between adults in private.
+In eight of those states the death penalty is “allowed,” or there is evidence that it occurs.
+In forty-five of the seventy-two states (twenty-four in Africa, thirteen in Asia, six in the Americas, and two in Oceania), the law is applied to women as well as men.
+From a practical perspective, achieving moratoriums, not enforcing criminal laws, restricting the scope of applicable offenses, and educating the public are all elements of the process toward decriminalization.
+In 124 states there are no legal penalties for such [same-sex sexual] activities.<AU: Which activities?
+Please clarify.
+HAVE CLARIFIED></p>

 <h2>Family Life and Personal Status</h2>

-<p>International human rights bodies have considered that same-sex couples could establish a “family” for the purposes of the right to “family life” (<i>Schalk and Kopf v Austria</i> [2010]); Advisory Opinion OC-24 [2018]).
-They have not ruled out interpreting the right to marry to extend to two persons of the same sex, but have left the question to regulation by the national law of the Contracting State (<i>Schalk and Kopf v.
-Austria</i> [2010]).
-Thus, the trend towards legalizing same-sex marriage at the national level is an indicator of incremental support for non-discrimination on grounds of sexual orientation.
+<p>In considering the question of whether same-sex couples can establish a “family” for the purposes of the right to “family life,” [European and Inter-American Human Rights Bodies] <AU: Which, specifically?> have not ruled out extending the right to marry to two persons of the same sex, but have left the question to regulation by the national laws of the contracting states (<i>Schalk and Kopf v.
+Austria</i> [2010]; Advisory Opinion OC-24 [2018]).
+Thus, the trend toward legalizing same-sex marriage at the national level is an indicator of incremental support for nondiscrimination on grounds of sexual orientation.
 The number of countries that have legalized same-sex marriage is relatively small.
-As of May 2017, 22 States recognize or provide for same-sex marriage.
+As of May 2017, twenty-two states recognized or provided for same-sex marriage.
 Such change has come either on the basis of national court rulings or legislation (sometimes following referendums).
-In Ireland same-sex marriage was approved by a referendum in 2015, as was the case with Australia in 2017.
-However, some States have reinforced the existing position on marriage.
-In Hungary in January 2013, a new Constitution restricted the definition of marriage as a union between a man and a woman.
-In 2018 Bermuda was the first jurisdiction in the world to reverse a law allowing same-sex marriage.
-Same-sex marriage is performed and recognized in England, Wales, and Scotland, but not in Northern Ireland.
+Same-sex marriage was approved by a referendum in Ireland in 2015, and [by a voluntary nationwide postal survey] in Australia in 2017.<AU: Australia did not hold a legal referendum (in which voting would be compulsory), but rather a voluntary postal survey to gauge support before legislation, correct?> Conversely, some states have introduced or reinforced restrictions on marriage.
+In Hungary in January 2013, a new constitution defined marriage as a union between a man and a woman.
+In 2018 Bermuda was the first jurisdiction in the world to reverse a law allowing same-sex marriage [but its supreme court subsequenlty held that the parts of the law that banned same-sex marriages was unconstitutional].<AU: Recently overturned by Supreme Court; please update.> Same-sex marriage is performed and recognized in England, Wales, and Scotland in 2018, but not in Northern Ireland.
 In <i>United States v.
-Windsor</i> in 2013 the US Supreme Court held, by 5 votes to 4, that Section 3 of the federal Defense of Marriage Act (1996) violated the Fifth Amendment’s guarantee of equal protection of the laws so far as certain tax laws discriminated against persons of the same sex who were legally married under the laws of their State.
-The Act defined marriage as the union of a man and a woman.
-In a historic ruling in 2015, <i>Obergefell v Hodges</i>, another 5 to 4 majority held that the Fourteenth Amendment required States to license a marriage between two people of the same sex and to recognize a same-sex marriage licensed and performed out of State.
-However, the Supreme Court was bitterly divided, and neither the majority nor the minority made any reference to international human rights standards or jurisprudence.</p>
+Windsor</i> in 2013 the US Supreme Court held by 5 votes to 4 that Section 3 of the federal Defense of Marriage Act (1996), which defined marriage as the union of a man and a woman, violated the Fifth Amendment’s due process clause insofar as certain tax laws discriminated against persons of the same sex who were legally married under the laws of their state.
+In another historic ruling of the Supreme Court, in <i>Obergefell v Hodges</i> (2015) a 5 to 4 majority held that the Fourteenth Amendment required states to license a marriage between two people of the same sex and to recognize a same-sex marriage licensed and performed out of state.
+However, the Court was bitterly divided, and neither the majority nor the minority made any reference to international human rights standards or jurisprudence.</p>